Erdiko/authorize/README.md

 Note that in this example, current user is an instance of `Symfony\Component\Security\Core\Authentication\Token\TokenInterface`, stored in `$_SESSION['tokenstorage']`.

-Also, we have "VIEW_ADMIN_DASHBOARD", that is the attribute we will check on current user to grant or reject access.
+Also available is the “VIEW_ADMIN_DASHBOARD” attribute we will use to grant or reject access for the current user.

 You can use the same logic to validate Models by adding a `__construct` method where you will place the authorize creation